Daiz/typescript-webapp-template/README.md

 - [TypeStyle](https://typestyle.github.io/)
   * You'll probably want the `csx` and `csstips` helper modules to go with this too, so they're included by default.

 ## What's *not* included

+### Automatic vendor bundling support

+[AutoDllPlugin](https://github.com/asfktz/autodll-webpack-plugin) is a wonderful tool for improving build times and separating dependencies into its own vendor bundle, but the canonic version of the plugin does not support Webpack 4 right now.
+However, it will be included once support is in.

 ### Any external CSS loaders

-If you want to use something like eg. Sass, you'll want to `npm install -D node-sass sass-loader css-loader style-loader` and add the following to `webpack.config.js` into the module rules array:
+If you want to use something like eg. [Sass](https://sass-lang.com/), you'll want to `npm install -D node-sass sass-loader css-loader style-loader` and add the following to `webpack.config.js` into the module rules array:

 ```javascript
 {